 The Draft Policy specifies a cost reporting portal that Permittees shall use to annually report all expenditures related to the implementation of MS4 Permits.

-The Draft Policy provides direction to regional water quality control boards (regional water boards) and the State Water Resources Control Board (State Water Board) regarding the incorporation of standardized cost reporting requirements into any future issuance or reissuance of respective MS4 permits.
+The Draft Policy provides direction to regional water boards and the State Water Board regarding the incorporation of standardized cost reporting requirements into any future issuance or reissuance of respective MS4 permits.
 The Draft Policy eventually may be incorporated into a future water quality control plan that applies to inland surface waters.

 Legal Authority

 The Clean Water Act (CWA) establishes the National Pollutant Discharge Elimination System (NPDES) program which requires waste dischargers to comply with certain regulations that permit the discharge of water containing pollutants to waters of the United States (40 CFR § 122.1).
 The State Water Board is designated as the state water pollution control agency for all purposes stated in the Clean Water Act.
-The State and Regional Water Quality Control Boards (regional water boards) (collectively Water Boards) are authorized to issue NPDES permits to MS4 dischargers in California.
+The State Water Board and regional water boards (collectively Water Boards) are authorized to issue NPDES permits to MS4 dischargers in California.

 This Draft Policy is consistent with 40 CFR sections 122.26(d)(1)(vi)(A) and 122.26(d)(2)(vi) of the federal stormwater regulations that require Phase I Permittees to provide a fiscal analysis of the capital and operation and maintenance expenditures necessary to accomplish the activities outlined in their Phase I MS4 Permits.